MultiSafepay/docs/content/checkout/single.md

     > ✅ Success
     >
-    > Your payment component now automatically renders a checkbox where customers can toggle whether they would like to store their cardholder data for future visits.
+    > Your payment component now automatically renders a checkbox where customers can choose whether they would like to store their cardholder data for future visits.

     Recurring payments are supported for all credit card payments.